Philip the Arab and Christianity: Biography of Philip the Arab

 Philip was born in a village in Auranitis, part of the district of Trachonitis, east of the Sea of Galilee in Palestine.
 Philip renamed the village Philippopolis (the modern Shahba, Syria) during his reign as emperor.
 He was one of only three Easterners to be made emperor before the decisive separation of East and West in 395.
 (The other two were Elagabalus and Alexander Severus).
 Even among Easterners Philip was atypical, as he was an Arab, not a Greek.
 His father was Julius Marinus; nothing besides his name is known, but the name indicates that he held Roman citizenship and that he must have been prominent in his community.

 The early details of Philip's career are obscure, but his brother, Gaius Julius Priscus, was made praetorian prefect under Emperor Gordian III (r.
 238–44).
 If a fragmentary inscription (Inscriptiones Latinae Selectae 1331) refers to Priscus, he would have moved through several equestrian offices (that is, administrative positions open to a member of the equestrian order) during Gordian's reign.
 In the spring of 242, Philip himself was made praetorian prefect, most likely with the help of his brother.
 Following a failed campaign against Persia in the winter of 243–44, Gordian died in camp.
 Rumors that Philip had murdered him were taken up by the senatorial opposition of the later 3rd century, and survive in the Latin histories and epitomes of the period.
 Philip was acclaimed emperor, and was secure in that title by late winter 244.
 Philip made his brother rector Orientis, an executive position with extraordinary powers, including command of the armies in the Eastern provinces.
 Philip began his reign by negotiating a peaceful end to his predecessor's war against Persia.
 In 248, Philip called the Secular Games to celebrate the 1000-year anniversary of the founding of Rome.

-In the Near East, Philip's brother Priscus' tax collection methods provoked the revolt of Jotapianus.
+In the Near East, Philip's brother Priscus's tax collection methods provoked the revolt of Jotapianus.
 At the same time, Silbannacus started a rebellion in the Rhenish provinces.
 He faced a third rebellion in 248 when the legions he had used in successful campaigns against the Carpi on the Danubian frontier revolted and proclaimed an officer named Pacatianus emperor.
 All three rebellions were suppressed quickly.
 In 249, to restore order after the defeat of Pacatianus, Philip gave Senator Decius, a native of the region, command of the Danubian armies.
 In late spring 249, the armies proclaimed Decius emperor.
 The civil war that followed ended in a battle outside Verona.
 Decius emerged victorious, and Philip either died or was assassinated.
 When news of Philip's death reached Rome, the Praetorian Guard murdered his son and successor Marcus Julius Severus Philippus.